Supercongruences for rigid hypergeometric Calabi--Yau threefolds: Dwork's approach for ordinary primes

 \end{Theorem}

 We will require some preparation before proving Theorem \ref{thm:3}.
-The following reduction of rising factorial makes use of the next relation between the Gamma and $p$-adic Gamma functions: for prime $p>2$ and a positive integer~$n$,
+The following reduction of a quotient of rising factorials makes use of the relation between the Gamma and $p$-adic Gamma functions: for prime $p>2$ and a positive integer~$n$,

 \begin{Lemma} Let $k\in \Z_{\ge 0}$, $a=[k]_0$ and $b=(k-a)/p$, that is, $k=a+bp$.
 Then for any $r\in\Z_p^\times$,

 where

 \end{Lemma}